GiftXXVI/DSA_Problems_vs_Algorithms/problem_2_rotated_arr.md

 ## Data Structures

-This solution uses a recursive Binary Search to find the pivot and then find the index of the search paramaeter.
+This solution uses a recursive Binary Search to find the pivot and then find the index of the search parameter.
 The binary search algorithm was chosen because it has the desirable time complexity of O(log(n)).

 ## Time Complexity